 Other types of tenancy

-There are other types of tenancy, for example in temporary schemes for homeless persons, and there are licences in certain shared accommodation and leases for shared owners or people who have exercised the Right to Acquire.
-These are not specifically covered by this handbook.
-Ask your Housing Officer for further information.
+Orwell does have other types of tenancy and occupancy agreements, for example contractual tenancies in temporary schemes for homeless persons, licences in certain shared accommodation and leases for shared owners or people who have exercised the Right to Acquire.
+These are not specifically covered in this section but more information is available from either your Housing Officer or Service Manager.

 Other pages to explore...